Projected Invoice

 Your projected invoice provides an estimated maximum amount to amortize, regardless of whether you participate in the Contribution Stabilization Program (CSP) or Alternate Contribution Stabilization Program.

-For participants of these programs, this does not account for the balance of your Reserve Fund, which would impact the maximum amount to amortize.
+For participants of these programs, this does not account for your Reserve Fund balance, which would reduce the maximum amount to amortize.

 For non-participants, you can elect to participate in the CSP.
 We encourage you to learn how the program works before joining.